 - Designate an amount above the minimum payment you can apply to this one card.

 To experience a win as soon as possible, pay the card with the lowest balance first.
-For example, if you have 10K on one card and $750 on another, pay the minimum on the 1oK and put any extra payments toward the card with $750.
+For example, if you have 10K on one card and $750 on another, pay the minimum on the 1oK and put any extra payments on the card with $750.

 When the first card is paid off, you’re going to feel elated – and you should!
 Give yourself a huge pat on the back.